Ale-JRD/Trads/content/post/index-T1.md

 And if I’m right, the issue with this trait is—

-「So, you’re saying… the stronger the opponent, the stronger this Divine Servant becomes?」
+“So, you’re saying… the stronger the opponent, the stronger this Divine Servant becomes?”

-「Umu… He’d just be a little stronger than the opponent.」
+“Umu… He’d just be a little stronger than the opponent.”

 That is why—